ununhexium/cecho/README.md

 No looking up for color code indexes nor figuring out which option is correct like in tput.

-Use full english nouns but allow existing styles for easy migration form those tools.
+Useful english nouns but allow existing styles for easy migration form those tools.

 Support color.